Joram-p/Gitalk.in/README.md

-# Gitalk.in — Complete 3D Digital Services & Business Frontend
+# Gitalk.in — Digital Services & Business

 ## Open
 Extract the ZIP and open `index.html` in Chrome/Edge/Safari.